Karlx12/generativeapi/README.md

 - All text generation endpoints support either `prompt` or `contents` for flexibility.
 - Audio files are saved on the server and can be listed/downloaded.
+- Image generation uses Google's Imagen model; prompts are automatically translated to English using Gemini for compatibility.
+- If you encounter errors like "This model only supports text output", ensure your API key supports Imagen and that the model is correctly configured.
-- Requires valid Google Gemini API key.
+- Requires valid Google API key.
-- Some features (image, video) may have additional requirements or limitations.
+- Some features may have additional requirements or limitations.